-Referencing styles provide the 'rules' that you need to arrange the information for the reference.
-There are many different styles for referencing,such as APA 6th, Harvard, Chicago and Vancouver.
-You should always check with your lecturer for the required referencing style for your particular subject.
+Referencing styles provide the 'rules' to arrange information for references.
+There are many different styles, including APA 6th, Harvard, Chicago and Vancouver.
+Check with your lecturer for the required referencing style for your subject.

-Our Referencing Guide includes information on different referencing styles, how to reference with specific examples, academic integrity and more.
+Our REFERENCING GUIDE includes information on different referencing styles, how to reference using specific examples, academic integrity and more.

 As well as typing your references manually into your Word document, there are Citation Management Programs which work with Microsoft Word that can input your references for you.
 These programs allow you to enter bibliographic information into a template and with a few clicks your referencing is done.